 Menu navigation is by finger touch.
 Values are set using the rotary knobs.
-The assignment of the knobs to the adjustable values is not indicated in menu pages, but there is an assignment rule: upper value -> lefthand knob, lower values -> righthand knob.
+The assignment of the knobs to the adjustable values isn't indicated in menu pages, but there is an assignment rule: upper value -> lefthand knob, lower values -> righthand knob.

-The menu structure is shown schematically on the following pages.
 Some setting parameters are self-explanatory, others are not.
 The latter will be explained on the pages following.